emwap/stream-paper/paper.md

 that the cyclic buffer implementation uses the modulus operation frequently to make sure that the buffer is presented to the programmer with elements in the right order and not shifted.
-As the window grows larger the cost of the modulus operations kill the performance.
-The third set of points shows the result of an implementation where the buffer is kept entirely in registers.
+As the window grows larger the cost of the modulus operations kills the performance.
+The third set of points shows the result of an implementation where the buffer is kept entirely in references.
 That version readily outperforms the two other versions, and is consistently more than an order of magnitude faster than the functional representation.

 The fir filter benchmark is presented in figure
 \ref{fig:measurements-fir}.
 The "Pure" points again show the performance of purely functional stream.
-"Monadic" shows monadic streams where the buffer is stored in memory.
+"Monadic" shows monadic streams where the buffer is stored in references.
 Just as with the moving average benchmark, the monadic stream representation is superior.
 Apart from the Feldspar version, we also have a handwritten C benchmark to get a baseline for our measurements.
 However, it is not